 I have two future projects simmering.
 One will provide a scholarly account of the material and visual history of religion during World War I. I also hope to write a trade press book about the relationship between religion and American gun culture, asking how the right to have a well-provided militia became the “sacred” right to bear arms.

 I spend most of my time looking at dispensationalist prophecy charts, writing about the crackle of gramophones, and trying to understand what the fundamentalists’ “spiritual sense” was.
-You can find my work published in The Oxford Encyclopedia of the Bible and the Arts and The Oxford Handbook of the Bible in America (forthcoming 2017-18).
-I have also worked as an editorial assistant at Material Religion: The Journal of Objects, Art, and Belief.
-When I’m not writing or teaching, I maintain a little garden, I take photographs, I yell at Winnipeg Jets and Duke Blue Devils games on TV, and I like to watch reality cooking shows with my partner Jamie Brummitt.
+My first book is called What is Protestant Art? and was published by Brill in 2018.
+You can find my work published in The Oxford Handbook of the Bible in America and The Oxford Encyclopedia of the Bible and the Arts.
+I have worked as an editorial assistant at Material Religion: The Journal of Objects, Art, and Belief.
+When I’m not writing or teaching, I maintain a little garden, I take photographs, I yell at Winnipeg Jets and Duke Blue Devils games on TV, and I like to watch reality cooking shows with my partner Jamie L. Brummitt.

 For an example of my writing, read this short essay I wrote for Yale University’s MAVCOR project.
 To hear a video lecture about religion and material culture from my Intro to Religion course, click here.